-Finally, we endeavor to complement the current PYX resource base by identifying, acquiring and developing undervalued, world-class mineral assets, particularly focusing on Central Kalimantan resource-rich tenements.
+Finally, PYX strives to expand its existing resource base and consolidate zircon-rich deposits within Kalimantan.
+The Group is committed to identifying, acquiring and developing undervalued, world-class mineral assets, particularly focusing on Central Kalimantan resource-rich tenements, as it continues to gain momentum on the journey to becoming a leading global mineral sands company.

-Key Focus on our Premium Zircon Business
+Key Focus on Premium Zircon Business